hazelcast/hazelcast/hazelcast-documentation/src/SpringIntegration.md

 </hz:config>
 ```

-### Spring Managed Context with *@SpringAware*
+### Spring Managed Context with @SpringAware

-Hazelcast Distributed Objects could be marked with @SpringAware if the object wants :
+Hazelcast Distributed Objects could be marked with @SpringAware if the object wants

-- to apply bean properties
+- to apply bean properties,
-- to apply factory callbacks such as `ApplicationContextAware`, `BeanNameAware`
+- to apply factory callbacks such as `ApplicationContextAware`, `BeanNameAware`,
-- to apply bean post-processing annotations such as `InitializingBean`, `@PostConstruct`
+- to apply bean post-processing annotations such as `InitializingBean`, `@PostConstruct`.

 Hazelcast Distributed `ExecutorService` or more generally any Hazelcast managed object can benefit from these features.
 To enable SpringAware objects, you have to first configure HazelcastInstance as explained in [Spring Configuration](#spring-configuration) section.

 #### SpringAware Examples

-- Configure an Hazelcast Instance via Spring Configuration and define *someBean* as Spring Bean.
+- Configure a Hazelcast Instance via Spring Configuration and define *someBean* as Spring Bean.

 ```xml